Risk Factors for Achilles Tendon Injuries

 If you have any questions, please feel free to contact our offices located in Washington and Shelby Townships, MI .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-If you are suffering from bunions, contact one of our podiatrists of Romeo Foot & Ankle Clinic.
+Proper foot care is something many older adults forget to consider.
+If you have any concerns about your feet and ankles, contact one of our podiatrists from Romeo Foot & Ankle Clinic.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Washington and Shelby Townships, MI .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.